 Architect in ChargeEdvard Blažko, Marko Volk, Nina Tešanović

-From the architect.
+Text description provided by the architects.
 Family Villa XL is located on the outskirts of a new residential area and it is designed for a large family of seven.
 Area is dominated by typical Slovenian urban / rural landscape, that is why the design paraphrases the surrounding typical architectural elements .
 The house is conceptually formed from two mutually parallel volumes and one connecting volume, which is placed perpendicularly to the other two.
 All the volumes are elongated with symmetrical gable roofs.
 Shortest volume is extended into a roofed carport.

 While the basement level is constructed with reinforced steel the upper floors consist entirely of cross-laminated timber elements.